michaeldougal/michaeldougal.github.io/my-project/docs/api.md

 - `SilentMode` - When set to `true` this will disable all regular output (version printing, notifications about when initialization has finished, etc.) This will not disable warnings.
 By default this is turned off during Studio development, and turned on for production.
 - `InitOrder` - Can be set to either `"Project"` or `"Individual"`.
 Project means that each initialization function will be run on every task before moving on to the next initialization function.
 Individual means that each task will run through each of its initialization functions before moving on to the next task.
 Both settings respect module priority values.
 - `InitFunctionConfig` - A table that defines the initialization functions for the project and their options.
+- `PortableMode` - An experimental setting that allows Order to run in a portable mode where it does not assume it is the main or only framework in the game.
+This is intended for use with plugins or other small scope projects and will require a custom project structure.
 ---
 ## File structure